 One recurring feature in the books will be the Ask a Suffragist advice column, in which modern questions are answered by real quotes from a variety of suffragists—many of whom disagreed with each other.
 Ask a Suffragist will celebrate diversity instead of neatly pointing readers into one right way of living, highlighting the stories of prominent suffragists as well as lesser-known suffragists from the Western states and suffragists of racial minority backgrounds.
 These diverse suffragists corresponded, cooperated and sometimes rivaled each other.
 Ask a Suffragist will examine how they navigated their complicated relationships, acknowledging the racism that plagued the suffrage movement and building awareness of the need for a more intersectional feminist movement today.

-The first book in the Ask a Suffragist series, Stories and Wisdom from America’s First Feminists, will launch in Spring 2019.
+The first book in the Ask a Suffragist series, Stories and Wisdom from America’s First Feminists, is now available for purchase.